-TEST: Brucella species, culture Synonym: Bang's Disease, Undulant fever, Malta Fever, and Rock of Gibraltar Fever Laboratory/Phone: Office of Laboratory Emergency Preparedness and Response: 410-925-3121 (24/7 emergency contact number) Select Agents Microbiology Laboratory: 443-681-3954 Division of Microbiology Laboratory: 443-681-3952 Turnaround Time: 5 - 30 days [from specimen receipt in the Laboratory] Specimen Required: 1.
-Blood or bone marrow 2.
-Spleen, liver or abscess 3.
+TEST: Brucella species, culture Synonym: Bang's Disease, Undulant fever, Malta Fever, and Rock of Gibraltar Fever Laboratory/Phone: Office of Laboratory Emergency Preparedness and Response: 410-925-3121 (24/7 emergency contact number) Select Agents Microbiology Laboratory: 443-681-3954 Division of Microbiology Laboratory: 443-681-3952 Turnaround Time: 5 - 30 days [from specimen receipt in the Laboratory] Specimen Required: Blood or bone marrow Spleen, liver or abscess 3.
 Serum-acute and convalescent-phases 4.
 Isolate Specimen Identification: Specimen should be labeled with patient's last and first name, patient's address, DOB, specimen type/source, and the date and time of collection.
-The specimen/sample must Consider an Malaura (Ontine una) be properly labeled and match the test requisition or electronic test order.
+The specimen/sample must be properly labeled and match the test requisition or electronic test order.
 Specimen Volume (Optimum): N/A Specimen Volume (Minimum): N/A Collect: Blood: Collect appropriate blood volume and number of sets per routine laboratory protocol.
 Specimens should be inoculated into appropriate culture media within two (2) hours of collection.
 Biopsied Tissue: Collect per laboratory protocol.
 Tissues must be kept moist; add several drops of sterile saline if necessary.
 3. Serum: At least 1 ml of serum.
 Follow standard laboratory protocol.
 Preferably serum refrigerated.
 4. Isolate: Pure culture, 24 hours old, growing on a sheep blood agar plate or slant.
-Form: DHMH Form #4676 Infectious Agents: Culture/Detection (Order Forms: 443-681-3777) Indicate specimen type using the "Specimen Code" on form Packaging and Shipping: Specimens must be packaged in a triple packaging system to ensure that under normal conditions of transport they cannot break, be punctured or leak their contents (Refer to pages 9 & 10 for triple packing guidance).
+Form: MDH Form #4676 Infectious Agents: Culture/Detection (Order Forms: 443-681-3777 or form may be downloaded from MDH Laboratory website).
+Indicate specimen type using the "Specimen Code" on form Packaging and Shipping: Specimens must be packaged in a triple packaging system to ensure that under normal r dekaging and shipping . conditions of transport they cannot break, be punctured or leak their contents (Refer to pages 9 & 10 for triple packing guidance).
 Refer to current Federal regulations for specific shipping requirements.
-Transport Conditions: Blood Cultures: Transport at room temperature.
-Hold them at ambient Blood Cultures: Transport at room temperature.
-Hold them at ambient Blood Cultures: Transport at room temperature.
+Transport Conditions: 1.
+Blood Cultures: Transport at room temperature.
 Hold them at ambient temperature until they are incubated.
 DO NOT REFRIGERATE.
 2. Tissue: Transport at room temperature, adding several drops of sterile normal saline to keep tissues moist for immediate processing.
 Keep the specimen chilled if the processing of the specimen will be delayed.
-Serum: Keep serum on cold packs.
+3. Serum: Keep serum on cold packs.
 4. Isolates: Transport at room temperature on a sealed sheep blood agar plate or slant.
-Specimen Rejection Criteria The following rejection criteria are designed to prevent the reporting of inaccurate opeoe.re.jeeu.e.r. e.r.ee.r.a results and to avoid misleading information that might lead to misdiagnosis and inappropriate therapy.
+Specimen Rejection Criteria The following rejection criteria are designed to prevent the reporting of inaccurate results and to avoid misleading information that might lead to misdiagnosis and inappropriate therapy.
 A request for a new specimen will provide appropriate materials and clinically relevant information to support good patient care.
-Unlabeled or improperly labeled specimen Non-sterile or leaking container Inappropriate specimen transport conditions Illegible, or no submitter information on the request form Mismatched form and specimen Broken specimen/sample container The wrong specimen for test request Inappropriate outfit for requested test Illegible or no patient information on the specimen A 11 1 110 Expired transport media Availability: 24 hours/day, 7days/week Results and Interpretation: Brucella species isolated/detected Additional Information: Brucella species not found Call 410 925 2121 before conding specimen to the Laboratory Purpose of Test: Call 410-925-3121 before sending specimen to the Laboratory.
-To confirm the diagnosis of Brucella species.
-Method: LRN protocols Interfering Substances: N/A mericing substances.
-Continued Next Page> Continued Next rage/
+Unlabeled or improperly labeled specimen Non-sterile or leaking container Inappropriate specimen transport conditions Illegible, or no submitter information on the request form Mismatched form and specimen Broken specimen/sample container The wrong specimen for test request Inappropriate outfit for requested test Illegible or no patient information on the specimen A continue title Expired transport media Availability: 24 hours/day, 7days/week Results and Interpretation: Brucella species isolated/detected Brucella species not found Additional Information: Call 410-925-3121 before sending specimen to the Laboratory.
+Purpose of Test: To confirm the diagnosis of Brucella species.
+Method: LRN protocols Continued Next Page> - 0

-Testing Site: MD Department of Health Laboratories Administration, Central Laboratory 1770 Ashland Avenue, Baltimore, Maryland 21205 Comment: Brucella species are highly infectious.
+Interfering Substances: N/A Testing Site: MD Department of Health Laboratories Administration, Central Laboratory 1770 Ashland Avenue, Baltimore, Maryland 21205 Comment: Brucella species are highly infectious.
 PLEASE use a biological safety cabinet when working with specimens suspected of being Brucella species.
 Call 410-925-3121 before sending to the laboratory.